 Regardless of the program option, coursework specific to the MSAT is completed over one summer session followed by coursework over fall, winter, and spring semesters for two years.
 See the MSAT Plan of Study.

-The 3+2 (five years total) program is intended for entering freshmen, transfer students or students who change majors early in their undergraduate education.
+The 3+2 (five years total) program is intended for entering first-year, transfer students or students who change majors early in their undergraduate education.
 During the first three years, each student will complete the MSAT program prerequisites and bachelor’s degree requirements for the major of their choice (exercise science is recommended).
 Upon acceptance into the graduate program, students will begin coursework for the MSAT during summer session prior to their fourth year.
 At the end of the student’s fourth year, he or she will receive a bachelor’s degree.
 At the end of successful completion of the fifth year, each student will earn a Master of Science in Athletic Training degree.

 The two-year program is intended for students who have already earned a bachelor’s degree and have completed required prerequisite courses for the MSAT program.
 This program is appropriate for college graduates who may want to change careers; those students who decided athletic training as a career option late in their undergraduate studies; or those who did not have time during their undergraduate years to major in athletic training.